Anbeeld/ARoAI/docs/analysis.md

 Runs on Day 1 of each iteration.
 Two modes:

 **When budget is neutral or positive (health >= 0):**
-1. Keep taxes not very high (priority)
+1. If taxes are very high (level 5), lower them immediately -- taxation above medium is considered harmful
-2. Raise government wages from very low up to medium
+2. Raise government wages from very low up to medium (only if taxes <= high)
+3. Raise military wages from very low up to medium (only if taxes <= high)
+4. If health >= +1 AND taxes <= medium: raise wages further (medium -> high, high -> very high)
-3. Lower taxes progressively (very high -> high -> medium -> low -> very low) as health improves
+5. If no wage change was made: lower taxes progressively (very high -> high -> medium -> low -> very low) based on health level
-4. Raise wages (medium -> high -> very high) when surplus allows

 **When budget is negative (health < 0):**
+1. If taxes are very low, raise to low immediately
+2. If government or military wages are very high, lower both to high
+3. Else if wages are high, lower both to medium
+4. If budget >= -2 AND taxes >= high: **raise** government and military wages from very low to low (counterintuitively, even during negative budgets, very low wages harm IG approval and pop sol, so the AI raises them to low if it can afford the taxes)
+5. If budget < -2 AND taxes >= high: cut government wages to very low (if IG approval allows), cut military wages to very low (if military not in use and IG approval allows)
+6. If military forces are in use: force military wages to medium
-1. Raise taxes (very low -> low -> medium -> high -> very high)
+7. If no wage change made: raise taxes progressively (low -> medium -> high -> very high)
-2. Lower wages (very high -> high -> medium -> low) cautiously
-3. Force military wages to medium during active wars

 ### Wage cut constraints:

-The system checks interest group approval before cutting wages:
+The system checks interest group approval before cutting wages.
+A wage cut is allowed if the budget is already at health -3 (emergency override — IG concerns are ignored in fiscal crisis), OR if the relevant interest group approves:
-- Government wages: checks Intelligentsia and Petty Bourgeoisie approval
+- Government wages: requires **both** Intelligentsia AND Petty Bourgeoisie approval (each IG: in government with approval > -3, outside government with approval > -8, or marginal)
-- Military wages: checks Armed Forces approval, only cuts when not at war/mobilized
+- Military wages: requires `aroai_is_using_military_forces = no` AND Armed Forces approval (same approval thresholds as above)

 ### Spending shares:

-Total active income is allocated as shares:
+Total active income is allocated as shares. `aroai_country_fixed_income` = income minus investment pool transfer, multiplied by tax level factors (very low: 1.5x, low: 1.2x, high: 0.835x, very high: 0.67x). `aroai_country_active_income` = (budget surplus + building expenses - investment pool transfer, falling back to fixed income) multiplied by tax level factors (same as above, normalizing income to what it would be at medium tax), then multiplied by power level, then multiplied by the lower of the China/India power levels, then floored at 1.
+The tax level normalization ensures spending targets remain consistent regardless of tax rate — a country at very low tax has its income scaled up 1.5x to reflect what it would earn at medium tax rates, while a country at very high tax is scaled down to 0.67x.
-- Government Administration: 20% (adjusted by investment pool multiplier, plus up to 5% bonus from lost taxes due to insufficient tax capacity)
+- Government Administration: 20% base (adjusted by investment pool multiplier, plus up to 5% bonus from lost taxes due to insufficient tax capacity, calculated as `0.05 × clamp(lost_taxes / 0.125, 0, 1)` where `lost_taxes` is a discrete variable representing the fraction of tax revenue lost to insufficient tax capacity, with breakpoints at 0.125, 0.25, 0.375, 0.5, 0.625, 0.75, 0.875)
+- University: 10% base (adjusted by investment pool multiplier, plus up to 2.5% bonus based on innovation deficit: `0.025 × clamp(10 × (1.10 − current/target), 0, 1)`, adjusted by high government spending multiplier).
+The innovation bonus adds up to 2.5 percentage points when innovation is far below target (≤0% of target), decreasing as innovation approaches 110% of target, where it reaches 0%.
-- University: 10% (adjusted by innovation deficit)
+- Port: 10% (adjusted by investment pool multiplier, adjusted by high government spending multiplier)
-- Port: 10%
-- Military: 35% (split between barracks and naval base by army/navy ratio)
-- Construction Sector: residual after above shares + investment pool
+- Military: 30% base (split dynamically between barracks and naval base based on respective battalion/flotilla targets, each sub-share scaled by a progress factor capped at 5/3x; the barracks share itself is hard-capped at 80% of the total military share).
+Note: the base is 30%, not 35% — the effective share can scale higher through the progress factor and country-specific multipliers
+- Construction Sector: residual after above shares + investment pool.
+The sector target is further modified by a workforce utilization factor (0.900 to 1.225 range for AI countries: 0.900 + 0.325 × (1 − unutilized_workforce_percent_multiplier), where the multiplier is 0 if workforce is fully utilized and 1 if above 12.5% unutilized)

 Each share has floor/paucity/excess/ceiling multipliers (0.60x to 1.40x of target) used by the evaluation system to determine priority.